tobiasjcat/ice_end/health.md

 - A handkerchief from Whistia

 - 2 potion of healing
+- Oil of sharpness (minute to apply to five ammunition for + 3)

 - 1/2 of an entire brew-house with Kristif.
 Blacksun Yarn.